Does Medicare pay for bathroom safety equipment ?

 - Grants for remodeling their homes to adapt them due to disabilities inflicted during military service

-- Veterans Direct HBCS where the beneficiary has control over the way the budget is spent, and what it is spent on
+- Veterans Direct HBCS on which the beneficiary has control over the way the budget is spent, and what it is spent on

 - Veterans Pensions – some specific pensions will allow for the purchase of equipment that veterans need for their homes